harshitapaila03/Behavioral-Customer-Analysis/README.md

 These visualizations provide a comprehensive view of customer behavior, aiding in the development of targeted marketing strategies and personalized recommendations.

-## Usage

-To reproduce the analysis, follow these steps:

-1. Clone the repository:
    ```bash
    git clone https://github.com/your-username/behavior-analysis.git